Saving $500k per month buying your own hardware: cloud vs co-location

 - The data centers chosen have to be easily accessible 24/7 because you may need to visit at unusual times.
 This means having people on-call and available to travel, or paying remote hands at the data center high hourly fees to fix things.

-- You have to purchase the equipment upfront which means large capital outlay but this can be mitigated by leasing.
+- You have to purchase the equipment upfront which means large capital outlay (although this can be mitigated by leasing.)

 At a basic level, compute and storage are commodities.
 The way the cloud providers differentiate is with supporting services.
 Amazon has been able to iterate very quickly on innovative features, offering a range of supporting products like DNS, mail, queuing, databases, auto scaling and the like.
-Rackspace has been slower to do this but is now starting to offer similar features.
+Rackspace was slower to do this but has already started to offer similar features.

 Considering the hybrid model